nesi/perf-training/_lessons/python-scatter/04-openmp.md

 * Cray: OpenMP is enabled by default, use `-noopenmp` to disable OpenMP

 ### Directives
 OpenMP can be implemented using directives or/and the OpenMP Application Program Interface (API).
-The OpenMP API allows the programmer detailed control and provides extended functionality.
+The OpenMP API gives the programmer detailed control and provides extended functionality.
 Therefore, the programmer needs to refer and link the OpenMP library.
-For more information have a look to the latest [OpenMP standard](https://www.openmp.org/wp-content/uploads/openmp-4.5.pdf).
+For more information have a look at the latest [OpenMP standard](https://www.openmp.org/wp-content/uploads/openmp-4.5.pdf).
 Here we focus on OpenMP directives.

 Directives are comments in the source code, which can be interpreted by the compiler.
 Thus the same source code can be used to build a serial or threaded version of the application, distinguished by a compiler switch.